jjzcru/djinn-doc/docs/djinn-client/gateway.md

 ---

 # Gateway

-The gateway clients are native applications (Android, iOS, macOS, Windows, Linux) that can talk via the gRPC, there is no restriction for how this are build as long as they comply the gRPC standard.
+The gateway clients are native applications (Android, iOS, macOS, Windows, Linux) that can talk via the gRPC, there is no restriction on how this builds as long as they comply with the gRPC standard.

 Is possible for a single application to talk to a local and a cloud instance at the same time.

 ## Board

-This are clients that implements the gRPC API and they only have access to the devices that exist in each board.
+These are clients that implement the gRPC API and they only have access to the devices that exist on each board.

 ## Cloud

-This are clients that implement the gRPC API for the cloud instance, this client have access to all the `Homes` that are linked with the Cloud account, they can control each `Home` via the `Agent` service that is running in each board.
+These are clients that implement the gRPC API for the cloud instance, this client has access to all the `Homes` that are linked with the Cloud account, they can control each `Home` via the `Agent` service that is running in each board.